 It is recommended that a gorse cutting rotation plan is developed to maximise the benefit it has to local biodiversity.
 Furthermore, as mentioned in Action 2.1.2 the coastal heathland close to the Houmet Herbé is being encroached on by bracken and bramble.
 The loss of this site would be a major loss to local biodiversity and aesthetic beauty.
 Scrub control in the areas adjacent are thus a priority.

-- Maintain areas of dense scrub but prevent its encroachment onto grassland areas using hand tools and tractor equipment where appropriate. - Create a varied age structure of gorse by clearing more mature stands outside of the breeding season using hand machinery and tractor mounted equipment where appropriate, with a focus on the Mannez Garenne.
-However, well-established areas with no undergrowth should be maintained for their habitat quality. - Perform scrub control around the coastal heathland close to the Houmet Herbé trenches.
+- Maintain areas of dense scrub but prevent its encroachment onto grassland areas using hand tools and tractor equipment where appropriate. - Perform scrub control around the coastal heathland close to the Houmet Herbé trenches.